 First, software development teams should be able to depend on the open source software they incorporate into their projects.
 They should be confident that it is reliable—professionally supported, more secure, easy to integrate, and properly maintained.

-Meanwhile, open source maintainers and core teams should be able to build sustainable businesses around their projects.
+Meanwhile, open source maintainers and core teams should be compensated for the value their projects create.
 They should have easy access to paying users and to the tools necessary to deliver a professional software experience.

 The end result?
 More, better software that our entire planet depends on.